Home Learn What is Repo Rate?

 Stock Market

-What is the importance of Repo Rate?
+What is the Importance of Repurchase Rate?

 These are the advantages of implicating the RBI Repurchase Rate.